gabrieldpeterson/full-service-bot-5000/README.md

 This was created for a Twitch streamer to have running in their chat.

 This will reply to users in a variety of ways based off ChatGPT 4.0, prompted in a way to give the impression of a particular personality.
+It will also trigger the enabling, then disabling after a duration, a source inside a scene in OBS

 ## A .env file will need to be created.
 It should look like the following
 ```